Guide to Electrical Plugs &

 The actual plug types used in Rwanda

-Some international databases, notably those derived from IEC (International Electrotechnical Commission) data, incorrectly listed Rwanda as using plug types C and J. The Type J plug is a three-pin design used exclusively in Switzerland and Liechtenstein and it has never been part of Rwanda’s electrical infrastructure.
+Some international databases, notably those derived from IEC (International Electrotechnical Commission) data, incorrectly listed Rwanda as using plug types C and J. The Type J plug is a three-pin design used primarily in Switzerland and Liechtenstein and it has never been part of Rwanda’s electrical infrastructure.

 This error likely originated from a data entry mistake that was then propagated across multiple reference databases and travel websites that sourced their information from the same upstream data.
 Because many sites copy from the same authoritative sources without independent verification, the incorrect C/J listing became widely repeated.